l3r8yJ/l3r8yj.github.io/_drafts/2024-02-13-confluence-clownship-or-how-to-avoid-meetings.md

    like [Writerside](https://www.jetbrains.com/writerside/?utm_source=product&utm_medium=link&utm_campaign=TBA),
    [IntelliJ IDEA](https://www.jetbrains.com/idea/),
    [VS Code](https://code.visualstudio.com/), etc.
+4. All migrations will be defined in one place
-4. No extra work – once it's described, once published and used, developers don't need to write any boilerplate code as `DTO`
+5. No extra work – once it's described, once published and used, developers don't need to write any boilerplate code as `DTO`
-5. Versioning – you can switch versions of your API back and forth
+6. Versioning – you can switch versions of your API back and forth